ztimson/var-perisist/README.md

 Persist is an updated version of [webstorage-decorators](https://git.zakscode.com/ztimson/webstorage-decorators), a library which saves variables to local or session storage.

 This library aims to improve upon the original's limitations by using the new [Proxy Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
 Improvements include:
- - Supports both objects & decorators
+ - Supports both OOP & Decorator patterns
  - Proxy object ensures all changes are tracked including impure functions
  - [Proto]types and functions can be preserved by passing the `type` option

-JavaScript's decorators are currently undergoing changes to the API overseen by [TC39](https://tc39.es) and currently have no support for property decorators.
+**Disclaimer:** JavaScript's decorators are currently undergoing changes to the API overseen by [TC39](https://tc39.es) and currently have no support for property decorators.
 [Experimental decorators](https://www.typescriptlang.org/tsconfig#experimentalDecorators) must be enabled to work properly.

 ### Examples